AWS EFA Transport for Mooncake#

 Stress test (20 batches x 8 requests)

-You can also run all unit tests via CTest:
+You can also run the EFA tests via CTest:

 Performance Benchmark#